MaayanLab/clustergrammer-docs/docs/clustergrammer_widget.rst

 **Two-way Widget Communication**

 Jupyter widgets enable both back-end to front-end communication (e.g. Python kernel to JavaScript) and front-end to back-end (e.g. JavaScript to Python kernel).
 Clustergrammer-Widget uses front-end to back-end communication to enable users to export their modified matrix (e.g. cropped matrix) to the Python kernel as a DataFrame.
-This can be used to select a cluster of interest (e.g. by :ref:`crop` or using the :ref:`interactive_dendrogram`) and pass this cluster to a new dataframe.
+This can be used to select a cluster of interest (e.g. by :ref:`crop` or using the :ref:`interactive_dendrogram`) and pass this cluster to a new DataFrame.
 Alternatively, this can be used to export data to a DataFrame after running front-end enrichment analysis using :ref:`Enrichrgram <enrichrgram>`.
 See the ``df_widget`` method below for an example:

 ::